MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Experiments

-CityDreamer4D~~\cite{xie2025citydreamer4d} is implemented on the Citytopia dataset~~\cite{xie2025citydreamer4d}, which is also constructed based on the City Sample Project in Unreal Engine 5 (UE5), similar to ours.
-In comparison, our method demonstrates superior performance, as evidenced by lower scores in the FID and KID metrics.
+\parhead{Comparison with 3D City Generation.} CityDreamer4D~\cite{xie2025citydreamer4d} is implemented on the Citytopia dataset~\cite{xie2025citydreamer4d}, which is also constructed based on the City Sample Project in Unreal Engine 5 (UE5), similar to ours.
+In comparison, our method demonstrates superior performance, as evidenced by lower FID and KID (\cref{tab:quantitative_evaluations_perpetual_view}).
 Furthermore, as illustrated in~\cref{fig:Comparison_with_Other_Methods}, their generated scenes exhibit notable limitations in visual quality upon closer inspection, particularly at street level.
 Specifically, the results lack critical urban elements such as streetlamps, traffic signs, and other street-level instances, significantly diminishing their realism and practical applicability.